Source: Nicki Sebastian/Parachute

 Everyone likes flowers.
 (Well, everyone except those who think flowers are pointless because “they’re just going to die in a week,” but you shouldn’t be with a downer like that anyway.)
 However, not all bouquets are created equal.
 So, for the botanically-challenged among you: avoid carnations and baby’s breath, which florists have been jamming into the bouquets of clueless but well-meaning lovers since the dawn of time.

-Flower Basics (Part III): Are red roses cheesy or romantic?
+Flower Basics (Part II): Are red roses cheesy or romantic?

 Trick question!
 Red roses are cheesy AND romantic.
 Meaning, bring ‘em on.
 Nothing is corny on Valentine’s Day!
 One important caveat: Give your date either a single red rose (sexy) or a dozen red roses (decadent).
 Anything in between says, “I couldn’t afford a dozen.”